Business & Industry

 ERS research on business and industry focuses on the competitiveness of rural industries and businesses in the increasingly global economy, as well as their impacts on local communities.

-- Rural manufacturers do not lag urban manufacturers in the adoption of new methods and processes (see Rural Competitiveness: Results of the 1996 Rural Manufacturing Survey, AER-776, March 1999) although there has been some lag where local work force education levels are low.
+- Rural manufacturers generally do not lag urban manufacturers in the adoption of new technologies or management practices (see Rural Competitiveness: Results of the 1996 Rural Manufacturing Survey, AER-776, March 1999) although there has been some lag where local work force education levels are low.
 Smaller plants are more likely to adopt new methods and practices in industrially diverse rural counties where there are more people in creative occupations (see the ERS data product on Creative Class County Codes), an indication that community context is important for innovation.

 - While recreation is often cited as a source of low-paying jobs, counties specializing in recreation fare well (see Recreation, Tourism, and Rural Well-Being, ERR-7, August 2005) on many measures of well-being, including wage levels and income.
 A central problem facing residents in these counties is the high cost of housing.
 Manufacturing is particularly important in rural areas that are not favored by mountains, lakes, and climates attractive for recreation and retirement.